Finally, I am getting everything right on how to make the Japanese sponge cake after many attempts.

 7. Baking at the right temperature

-Place the cake in the hot water bath.
-Once the oven is heated, bake at 150°C/300°F for sixty minutes.
+Place the cake in the hot water bath in a preheated oven at 150°C/300°F for sixty minutes.

 But it may not be right sometimes!

-The recommended temperature and baking time is one of the most unreliable measurements in any recipes for cakes.
+The recommended oven temperature and baking time are among the most unreliable measurements in any cake recipe.
 Most of the ovens do not have a very accurate temperature indicator.
-The heat distribution and the size of the oven is another factor that affects the final result.
+The heat distribution and the size of the oven are other factors that affect the final result.

-My suggestion is to take a quick look at the cake after baking for forty minutes.
+I suggest taking a quick look at the cake after baking for forty minutes.
 If the cake has already expanded, then it should be fine.
-Otherwise, increase the temperature by 10°C to make sure the air trapped in the batter expands and push up the cake.
+Otherwise, increase the temperature by 10°C to ensure the air trapped in the batter expands and pushes up the cake.

-When the cake is nearly done, you can open the oven door more often without worrying the sudden drop of temperature will cause the cake to deflate.
+When the cake is nearly done, you can open the oven door more often without worrying the sudden drop in temperature will cause the cake to deflate.
 Check the color of the cake.
 The actual baking time will depend on the color of the cake.
-You need to check.
-It is not possible to set the temperature precisely each time unless the oven has a digital control panel.
+Bake it until golden brown.

 8. Do not cut the cake immediately after baking

-Remove the cake from the oven and water bath and let it cools on the table for fifteen minutes.
-The cake will shrink a little and detached from the sides of the pan.
+Remove the cake from the oven and water bath and let the cake cool on the table for fifteen minutes.
+The cake will shrink a little and detach from the sides of the pan.
+If not, run a sharp knife along the sides to loosen it.

 Overturn it onto a wire rack and remove the paper.
 Then, place a cake board on it and revert the cake again.
 Now you have Japanese sponge cake ready to cut and serve.